nodeshift/tutorial/cloud-native/README.md

    app.get('/live', (req, res) => res.status(200).json({ status: 'ok' }));
    ```

  Add this line after the `app.use(helmet());` line.
 This adds a `/live` endpoint to your application.
-As no liveness checks are registered, it will return as status code of 200 OK and a JSON payload of `{"status":"ok"}`.
+As no liveness checks are registered, it will return a status code of 200 OK and a JSON payload of `{"status":"ok"}`.

 2. Restart your application: